ctools/ctools/doc/source/users/user_manual/irf_cta.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you need even more control over individual response files, you can specify them individually in the XML observation file as follows:
+If you need even more control over individual response files, you can specify them individually in the
+:ref:`observation definition XML file <glossary_obsdef>` as follows:

 .. code-block:: xml